October 21st, 2019 Last Updated on: July 6th, 2021

 When talking famous Native American women, it's impossible not to mention the breathtaking ballerina, Maria Tallchief.

-Tallchief toured the world to become the first American to perform in Bolshoi Theater of Moscow.
+Tallchief toured the world to become the first American Indian to perform in Bolshoi Theater of Moscow.
 In the 1970s, she worked for Chicago’s Lyric Opera as its Director of Ballet.

-Zitkála-Šá, a musically inclined Dakota woman, worked tirelessly as an activist for women and Native civil rights.
+Zitkála-Šá, a musically inclined Dakota woman, worked tirelessly as an activist for women and Native American civil rights.
 Per utahwomenshistory.org, she “promoted a pan-Indian movement to unite all of America’s tribes in the cause of lobbying for citizenship rights, leading to the passage of the 1924 Indian Citizenship Act.”

 Growing up in both South Dakota and Indiana, Zitkála-Šá was brought up in two different worlds with different mindsets on how women should act and what they should do with their life.
 She rejected the idea that women should serve men and not attend college; she did go to college, graduated, and began her “years-long pursuit of recording Native American oral histories and translating them into English.”